-Household income per school catchment has been calculated by analysing equivalised income for those households with children (aged under 16 years) and identifying within which Primary and Secondary School catchment they reside.
+Household income by school catchment has been calculated by analysing equivalised income for households with children (aged under 16 years) and identifying within which Primary and Secondary School catchment they reside (see Figure 8.6.1).

 Please note this analysis does not include Notre Dame du Rosaire, St Mary & St Michael, Le Rondin & Les Voies Primary, Le Murier & Les Voies Secondary, the Grammar School or schools within the private sector as these schools do not have a catchment area.